Twizzar/Twizzar.Documentation/src/analyzer-diagnostics.md

 ### Cause

-An unexpected occurred in he Twizzar analyzer, this most likely happens when a state is reached that was not expected.
+An unexpected occurred in he TWIZZAR analyzer, this most likely happens when a state is reached that was not expected.

 ### How to fix the warning

-This is most likely a Bug, if Twizzar does not work as expected, please make a Bug report under: [https://github.com/Twizzar/Twizzar/issues](https://github.com/Twizzar/Twizzar/issues)
+This is most likely a Bug, if TWIZZAR does not work as expected, please make a Bug report under: [https://github.com/Twizzar/Twizzar/issues](https://github.com/Twizzar/Twizzar/issues)

 ## TZ0002